Universal Functionals in Density Functional Theory: The Uniform Electron Gas and the Local Density Approximation

 Electrons have $q=2$ spin states but we wrote the result with a general $q$ for convenience.
 It is expected that the exact same result holds for the other two functionals $F_{\rm LL}$ and $F_{\rm L}$, with the same limit $f(\rho_0)$.
 This has not yet been proved, except in the classical case where the kinetic energy is dropped (see Section~\ref{sec:classical}).

 The number $f(\rho_0)$ is the energy per unit volume (with the Hartree energy subtracted) of an infinite gas submitted to the constraint that its density is exactly constant over $\R^3$, $\rho(\br)\equiv\rho_0$.
 In the literature, $f(\rho_0)$ is often confused with the corresponding \emph{Jellium energy}.
-In Jellium there is no constraint on $\rho$ but one adds instead a uniform background of density $\rho_0$ which compensates the long range of the Coulomb potential~\cite{LieNar-75}.
+In Jellium there is no constraint on $\rho$ but one adds instead a uniform background of density $\rho_0$ which compensates the long range of the Coulomb potential~\cite{LieNar-75,Lewin-22}.
 That the two models coincide has only been shown in the classical case~\cite{CotPet-19b,LewLieSei-19b} so far, as we will mention in Section~\ref{sec:classical} below.
-The proof is still missing in the quantum case.
+In the quantum case the same result should hold, but the proof has not been written yet.

 Here are some rigorously known properties of the function $f$.

 \begin{theorem}[Properties of $f$~\cite{LieNar-75,GraSol-94,LewLieSei-18,LewLieSei-19}] The function $f$ is locally Lipschitz: There exists a constant $C$ such that